God's Not Interested in Your Worship Playlist — Modern Paraphrase | nocap.bible

 "Wailing in every public square.
 'Alas!
 Alas!' echoing through every street.
 Farmers called in to mourn.
 Professional mourners hired for the streets.
 Every vineyard filled with weeping — because I will pass through your midst," says the LORD.

 "I will pass through your midst" — that language echoes , when God passed through .
-But this time, Israel isn't the one being spared.
+But this time, isn't the one being spared.
 They're on the wrong side of it.
 The places of celebration — the squares, the streets, the vineyards — all become places of grief.

 Be Careful What You Wish For 🦁